btc-vision/opnet-order-book/docs/Ticks.md

 2. **Bitmap Representation for Ticks**
-    - **Uniswap v3**: Uniswap v3 uses a **bitmap** for representing which ticks are active, similar to OP_NET’s TickBitmap.
+    - **Uniswap v3**: Uniswap v3 uses a **bitmap** for representing which ticks are active, similar to OP_NET’s TickBitmapTest2.
 This allows for an efficient and compact representation of initialized price ranges, enabling quick traversal to find the next or previous tick in the order book.
 For instance, when executing a swap, Uniswap v3 can quickly find the nearest initialized tick, helping the protocol traverse from one price range to the next as trades are executed.
-    - **OP_NET**: OP_NET’s TickBitmap operates in a similar manner, but it’s tailored to manage the representation of ticks as fixed price levels in an on-chain order book.
+    - **OP_NET**: OP_NET’s TickBitmapTest2 operates in a similar manner, but it’s tailored to manage the representation of ticks as fixed price levels in an on-chain order book.
 It employs bitwise operations to manage initialized and uninitialized ticks across potentially vast ranges, similar to Uniswap’s efficiency for managing active price levels.